Peter Dillon: Discovery of La Pérouse wrecks

 He also tried to learn more about the fate of the French explorers from the older inhabitants of the island.
 According to Dillon's account in his Narrative and Successful Result, he learned that both ships had been wrecked on the reefs during a storm, that some of the survivors had built a boat from the wreckage and sailed off in it, and that two survivors had remained on the island but had since died.

 Dillon eventually made his way to France, where he met Barthélemy de Lesseps, the only living survivor of the La Pérouse expedition.
-De Lesseps had served the expedition as a Russian interpreter; he'd left the expedition in Petropavlovsk, Siberia and made his way overland back to Europe.
+De Lesseps had served the expedition as a Russian interpreter; he had left the expedition in Petropavlovsk, Siberia and made his way overland back to Europe.
 He identified the items brought back by Dillon as items that had been carried on the French ships.

 In 1829, Dillon published his Narrative and Successful Result.
 He also received a knighthood and pension from the French government.
 Much of the remainder of his life was spent in a disappointing search for greater recognition for his achievements.
 Although generally not recalled, he was one of the character witnesses called by Sir Fitzroy Kelly in the defence of John Tawell for the poison murder of Sarah Hart in March 1845.
 By all accounts a passionate and complex individual, Peter Dillon by turns charmed and alienated the people he encountered.
 He died in Paris on 9 February 1847.